idllresearch/malicious-gpt/jailbreak/README.md

 ## Introduction

 This is the collection of practical jailbreak prompts used by 200 real-world malicious LLM applications.
-The LLMs injected by these jailbreak prompts can serve for malicious services, including malicious code generation, phishing email drafting, phishing website creation, as detailed in [the research paper accepted by USENIX Security '24](https://arxiv.org/abs/2401.03315).
+The LLMs injected by these jailbreak prompts can serve for malicious services, including malicious code generation, phishing email drafting, and phishing website creation, as detailed in [the research paper accepted by USENIX Security '24](https://arxiv.org/abs/2401.03315).

 ## Data